oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 * `MatButtonModule` from `@angular/material/button`
 * `MatMenuModule` from `@angular/material/menu`

-We can now update the templates.
+Now we can update the templates.
 Open `src/app/app.component.ts` and replace the entire component with the following code.

 {% raw %}
 ```ts